 - Go back for a follow-up – Providers may include the cost of one or more follow-up visits in their fee.
 Therefore, we encourage you to pay our center a visit again and take advantage of our service to ensure your new hearing aid is working for you as well as it can.

 Regularly wearing your hearing aids and taking good care of them will help ensure your success.
-In addition, by keeping in touch with our Hearing Center, we can provide you with updates on the new hearing aids and devices that become available.
+In addition, by keeping in touch with our Center for Hearing, we can provide you with updates on the new hearing aids and devices that become available.
 Here at Marlowe & Marrs, our goal is to help you find a hearing aid you’re comfortable with.

 Buying Hearing Aids In Sarasota, Florida

-If you’re on the market for new hearing aids, we’re here to provide you with the info you need before you buy.
+If you’re on the market for a new hearing aid, we’re here to provide you with the info you need before you buy.
 At Marlowe & Marrs, we’re dedicated to your health and comfort.
 Request an appointment today and we’ll help you find the right hearing aid to fit your needs.
-Select and fill out the appropriate form below or call us at (941) 303-8590.
+Select and fill out the appropriate form below or call us at (941) 379-3277.
 Improved hearing is a simple consultation away.